sakshamkatiyar1/Python_Mini_Project_Rent-Calculator/README.md

 The Rent Calculator is a simple Python-based mini project that helps calculate the total amount each person needs to pay when sharing a flat or hostel.
 It considers rent, food expenses, and electricity charges, and divides the total cost among all individuals.

-This project is useful for beginners to understand basic Python concepts such as user input, arithmetic operations, and variables.

 # Features
 Takes user input for all major expenses
 Calculates electricity bill based on units consumed Divides total expenses among multiple people
-Simple and easy-to-understand logic
-Beginner-friendly project

 # Inputs Required